 Figure out what files are missing from two paths in your Windows Machine using Powershell

-Sometimes you just miss the spot and while you want to have the same names on files for two different folders and you would like to do it the geek way
+Sometimes you miss the spot, and while you want to have the same names on files for two different folders and you would like to do it the geek way.

-In this article, I will comment step by step on how to figure out what file is missing from one folder that another folder has.
-Individually, I’ve been working on processing files for hours, and now I got 599 records in one folder (all files with extension ARW).
-I got 598 files on another one (with extensions JPG), and I need to find out using PowerShell.
+In this article, I will comment step by step on figuring out what file is missing from one folder that another has.
+Individually, I’ve been working on processing files for hours, and now I have 599 records in one folder (all files with extension ARW).
+I got 598 files on another one (with extensions JPG), and I need to learn using PowerShell.
 What’s the file missing??

 The Solution for the different extensions is to compare the basename of the files attribute, which will be the same between them.